West Coast Groundfish and At-Sea Hake Observer Data Collection, Quality Control, Training, and Sampling Manuals

 Maximum class size: 24

-No minimum class size
+No minimum or maximum class size

 Catch Monitor Training